Nature and fine cuisine on the river’s north shore, between Montréal and the city of Québec, in Lanaudière and Mauricie.

 Add to my planner

-At the end of the day, where better to rest than at Auberge du Lac Taureau, known for its local cuisine, health treatments and outdoor activities.
-Also called the Réservoir Taureau, this immense lake boasts 31.7 km (19.7 mi.) of sandy beach.
+At the end of the day, settle down at Auberge du Lac Taureau, renowned for its regional cuisine, health services, and outdoor activities.
+Also known as the Taureau Reservoir, this immense lake has 32 km of sandy shores.
+Vamos a la playa!

 Day 3